sarahcolbert/PGC_SUI_PRS/README.md

 ## !!EDIT: test associations ---------------------------------
 ## -----------------------------------------------------------

-## for this code chunk please adjust the covariates to include the proper PCs for your cohort
+## for this code chunk please edit the below line to set the regression covariates to include the proper PCs for your cohort
 covariates <- "C1 + C2 + C3 + C4 + C6 + C8 + C14 + C16"

 ## run model with PRS